Zhang-Haipeng/zhang-haipeng.github.io/pages/about.md

 If you are interested in certain types of posts (projects, coding, etc.), please consider browsing by [Tags](https://zhang-haipeng.github.io/tags/).<br/>
 All posts in reverse chronological order are [here](https://zhang-haipeng.github.io). <br/>

 Some of the posts are written in Chinese.
-Those are mainly my trivial thoughts that I believe are best recorded as they came to my mind.
+Those are mainly my trivial thoughts that I believe are best recorded as how they came into my mind.
+And hopefully, the pictures and the music could speak for themselves in those cases.